Glen Campbell, hit singer and guitarist, dead at 81

 "Music was my world before they started putting a label on it," he told ClassicBands.com in 1999.
 "We had a five-day-a-week radio show, six, seven years.
 You use up a lot of material doing that.
 We did everything from country to pop, when rock came along."

-Musicians flooded Twitter with tributes to Campbell.
+Dolly Parton, Brad Paisley, Brian Wilson, Lenny Kravitz and other musicians flooded Twitter with tributes to Campbell.

 "Thank you Glen Campbell for sharing your talent with us for so many years May you rest in peace my friend You will never be forgotten," said fellow country star Charlie Daniels.